Wondering what to expect at school in year 8? We are here to help!

 By the end of her first half-term, Flea was already struggling.
-Year 8 is a time when the school expects kids to be a lot more self-sufficient.
+We definitely found that Year 8 is a time when the school expects kids to be a lot more self-sufficient.
 There’s a bit less hand-holding, and they’re expected to organise their own homework and games kit.

-At the same time, it’s an age where our kids are bombarded by hormones.
+Flea’s second year of senior school was a busy time, but this is definitely an age where our kids are bombarded by hormones.
 I don’t know about your 12-year-old, but mine appeared to entirely lose her short-term memory.
 She can go upstairs for a sweater and I’ll find her an hour later watching Snapchat, sweater entirely forgotten.

 So it’s not surprising that Flea would forget kit, and books, and homework.
 She’d end up doing work in the library, in 5 spare minutes at lunchtime.
 Her marks started to decline, but nobody seemed worried.
 Except Flea.
 She was so cross and frustrated with herself.